Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 However, this is a local town and it can be a little quiet in the evenings.
 Fortunately, San Pedro is only around the corner if you’re in the mood for bars and socializing.

-Who will love it: art fanatics, lovers of textiles, shopaholics, history and culture enthusiasts interested in Indigenous traditions, slow travelers, eco-conscious travelers
+Who will love it: art fanatics, lovers of textiles, shopaholics, history and culture enthusiasts interested in Indigenous traditions, slow travelers, and eco-conscious travelers

 Things to do in San Juan